 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-Think about it for a minute: what does a car and your body have in common?
+What do cars and bodies have in common?
 Quite a lot, actually.
-One big similarity?
-Your car has a windshield; you have eyes.
-And, just as a car is equipped with wiper blades and fluid, so are your eyes.
+One big similarity: cars have windshields; bodies have eyes.
+And, just as car windshields are equipped with wiper blades and fluid, so are eyes.

 Maybe you know how annoying it is when your car’s wiper fluid reservoir goes dry – just when you need it most.
 Well, our eyes always need their version of wiper fluid – tears.
 Would you guess that over the course of a life, say, 80 years or so, our eyes produce about four to five gallons of tears?